Childrey: Church of England

 The Church of England parish church of Saint Mary the Virgin was originally late Norman, built either late in the 12th century or early in the 13th, but the only surviving original features are the south doorway and the font.
 The chancel was rebuilt late in the 13th century.
 The north and south transepts were added in the 14th century, the Perpendicular Gothic west tower in the 15th and the south porch in the 16th century.
 One window and a tomb recess are surviving original Decorated Gothic features of one of the transepts, but both transepts now have Perpendicular windows that were inserted later.
 The tomb recess in the north transept contains a fine effigy of a knight.
 The south transept is the larger of the two and is the family Fettiplace chapel.
 St Mary's is notable for its numerous monumental brasses, including one to William Fynderne (died 1444) and his wife which at 52 in long is the largest in old Berkshire.

 The church is a Grade I listed building.
 The west tower has a ring of eight bells.
 Until the 21st century it was a ring of six.
 Ellis I Knight of Reading, Berkshire cast the tenor bell in 1632 and the fourth and fifth bells in 1639.
 Pack and Chapman of the Whitechapel Bell Foundry cast the second bell in 1770.
 George Mears & Co of the same foundry cast the treble bell in 1865, and Mears and Stainbank of Whitechapel recast the third bell in 1907.
 Then in 2005 the 1865 treble bell was removed and the Whitechapel foundry cast a new treble, second and third bells to increase the ring to eight.
 St Mary's parish is part of the Ridgeway Benefice, along with the parishes of Kingston Lisle, Letcombe Bassett, Letcombe Regis, Sparsholt and West Challow.

+The first Cedars of Lebanon in Britain were introduced by Edward Pococke, who collected seed in 1638–39 while based in Syria as chaplain to the Turkey Company; on his return to Britain, he was given the living of Childrey; a tree he planted at the Rectory there in 1646 is the oldest surviving specimen in Britain.